kuujo/yuppy/README.md

 ```

 ### Type Validation
-XPy can perform direct type checking and arbitrary execution of validation
+Yuppy can perform direct type checking and arbitrary execution of validation
 callbacks.
-When a mutable XPy attribute is set, validators will automatically
+When a mutable Yuppy attribute is set, validators will automatically
 be executed.
 This ensures that values are validated at the time they're
 set rather than when they're accessed.